Cortex-psylead/Cortex-Protocol/README.md

 We need three types of collaborators right now:

-**Clinical researchers** to validate CDI thresholds against real EEG data and form the first Governance Node.
+**Clinical researchers** to validate CDI thresholds against real EEG/HRV data and form the first Governance Node.
+This is the single highest-leverage contribution the project needs.
 Open an Issue tagged `[Clinical-Track]`.

-**Engineers** to build the BrainFlow sensor adapter and Judicial Kill Switch.
+**Engineers** to build the BrainFlow sensor adapter, complete the async telemetry pipeline, and integrate real TPM 2.0 hardware.
 Open an Issue tagged `[Technical-Track]`.

 **Standards and regulatory specialists** to review the RFC and engage with IEEE P2510 and EU AI Act implementation bodies.
 Open an Issue tagged `[Standards-Track]`.